 “You will be my Queen Titania for three nights.”

-He and Casper worship her before we had sex each night.
+He and Casper worship her before we have sex each night.

 At school on Friday, I find Grant.
 We discuss his Doo Wop act.
-I don’t care they failed to show for church group.
+I don’t mention that they failed to show for church group.

 “Y’all still wanna be part of the show?”
 I ask.

-His eye light up, “You kidding?
+His eyes light up, “You kidding?
 For those guys, it’ll be the chance of a lifetime.”